Whitewood is basically a wood that comes from the tulip tree, which is also known as yellow poplar, tulip poplar, fiddle tree, or American tulip.

 5- High value

-The combination of color and the natural grain of whitewood gives furniture a unique touch, though it can come at a bit of a price.
+The combination of color and the natural grain of whitewood gives furniture a unique touch, though it can come at a price.

 Even though it may be expensive, it is worth it, not only for its many qualities but also because it will last the years.